kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Container Resize Policy

-To provide fine-grained user control, PodSpec.Containers is extended with ResizePolicy - a list of named subobjects (new object) that supports 'cpu' and 'memory' as names.
-It supports the following policy values:
+To provide fine-grained user control, PodSpec.Containers is extended with ResizeRestartPolicy - a list of named subobjects (new object) that supports 'cpu' and 'memory' as names.
+It supports the following restart policy values:
-* RestartNotRequired - default value; try to resize the Container without restarting it, if possible.
+* NotRequired - default value; resize the Container without restart, if possible.
-* Restart - the container requires a restart to apply new resource values.
+* RestartContainer - the container requires a restart to apply new resource values.
   (e.g.  Java process needs to change its Xmx flag) By using ResizePolicy, user can mark Containers as safe (or unsafe) for in-place resource update.
 Kubelet uses it to determine the required action.

-Note: `RestartNotRequired` does not *guarantee* that a container won't be restarted.
-The runtime may choose to stop the container if it is unable to apply the new resources without doing so.
+Note: `NotRequired` restart policy for resize does not *guarantee* that a container won't be restarted.
+The runtime may choose to stop the container if it is unable to apply the new resources without restarts.

 Setting the flag to separately control CPU & memory is due to an observation that usually CPU can be added/removed without much problem whereas changes to available memory are more probable to require restarts.

-If more than one resource type with different policies are updated at the same time, then any `Restart` policy takes precedence over `RestartNotRequired` policies.
+If more than one resource type with different policies are updated at the same time, then `RestartContainer` policy takes precedence over `NotRequired` policy.

-If a pod's RestartPolicy is `Never`, the ResizePolicy fields must be set to `RestartNotRequired` to pass validation.
+If a pod's RestartPolicy is `Never`, the ResizePolicy fields must be set to `NotRequired` to pass validation.
 That said, any in-place resize may result in the container being stopped *and not restarted*, if the system can not perform the resize in place.

 #### Resize Status